Environment and Sustainability Comprehensive Major: Nature Writing Emphasis (with a 3+2 MFA in Creative Writing)

 CRWR 686Genres of Nature Writing6

-CRWR 680Writing Place: New Forms and Techniques6
+CRWR 680Writing Place with New Forms and Techniques6

 CRWR 688Writing about Nature and Society6